ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 pip install datasets
 ```

-Specify the Hugging Face dataset arguments in a YAML config.
-For example:
+If the Hugging Face dataset is already in a supported format, you can specify
+it on the command line.
+For example, pass `--data mlx-community/wikisql` to
+train on the pre-formatted WikiwSQL data.

+Otherwise, provide a mapping of keys in the dataset to the features MLX LM
+expects.
+Use a YAML config to specify the Hugging Face dataset arguments.
+For
+example:

 ```
 hf_dataset: